Menu

 }

-.
+This example is based on my finding that the video embedding code appears inside a paragraph element <p>.
 If it doesn’t work in your case, I recommend that you research the HTML source of the page and modify the CSS code accordingly.

 Videos inserted using the Gutemberg/block editor: